cognitedata/cognite-sdk-js/guides/monorepo.md

 $ yarn <command>
 ```
 If in the root folder, the operation is run in all packages (excluding samples), in topological order.
-Remember to build all packages before testing, and the enviroment variables needed to run certain tests.
+Remember to build all packages before testing, and the environment variables needed to run certain tests.

 ## Cross references
 `@cognite/sdk` is dependent on a specific version of `@cognite/sdk-core`,